-Julia A. Burgos will be joining ACPS on July 2, 2020 as Chief of School and Community Relations.
+Julia A. Burgos joined Alexandria City Public Schools (ACPS) on July 2, 2020 as Chief of School and Community Relations.

 Prior to joining APS, she was a senior account supervisor at MSLGROUP where she managed the General Motors (GM) grassroots communications account.
 In this role, Ms. Burgos oversaw grassroots events and public relations for GM in the D.C. metropolitan area with a focus on sustainability, universities, military and diversity.
 Her success with this program can be attributed to her extensive network and expertise in the multicultural communications arena.

 Before delving into the automotive space, Ms. Burgos was director of Latino & corporate initiatives for the American Diabetes Association (ADA) where she was responsible for the creation, expansion and implementation of Por Tu Familia, ADA’s Latino Initiatives Program and Stop Diabetes @ Work, ADA’s diabetes workplace program.
 She worked to conduct program outreach across the country to broaden its reach in the Latino and corporate communities about the seriousness and complications of diabetes.
 Before joining the ADA, she worked as a community development manager in the UnitedHealthcare Medicaid division where she provided health education to the community while identifying eligible families for Medicaid enrollment.